-For more information, see Following and Recommending.
+For more information, see Following researchers and content.

 Duplicate profiles are sometimes created because of the various ways you can sign up to ResearchGate.
 The best way to fix this is to delete whichever profile is less complete.
 At this time, there’s no possibility to merge duplicate profiles.

 - Log in with the email address you used to create your secondary profile

 - Scroll down to the bottom of the page

 If you no longer have access to the old profile, please let us know through the Contact form and provide us with the ResearchGate URLs or email addresses for the duplicate profiles.
 Also, please specify which link should be kept and which link should be removed.

 Please note that we can only transfer the publications to your new account and remove the old one.
 Profile views, followers, followings and questions will not be transferred.

 You can change the name associated with your account in a few easy steps: